AliSafari-IT/ASafariM/docs/ChangeLogs/fix_restore-functionality-for-adding-roles_57de0f7.md

-# Title
-Fix: Restore functionality for adding roles to users
+# Fix: Restore functionality for adding roles to users

-# Date
-26-01-2025
+Date 26-01-2025

-# Description of Changes
+## Description of Changes
 - Restored the functionality to add roles to users in the `UserRolesController`.
 - Updated `UserRoleDto` to ensure it contains the necessary properties for role management.